bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 "There!"
 Wren points down street.
 The Gray Man emerges from the morning mist at the edge of town, astride a tall pale horse.
 He looks near translucent, garbed in grey cloth and black leathers.
 The footfalls of his horse grind gravel with deep thuds as it advances.
 The gathering splits to allow him passage.

 Aster steps forward.
 She caresses the horse's manes gently, and takes the black gloved hand stretched out to her.
 The Gray Man hoists her up to sit behind him.
 She melts against his back, embracing him at the waist.
 The ride out of town is swift.
-Soon, Aster and the Gray Man dissolve into the morning mist, leaving the townsfolk in a mixture of relief and confusion where guilt had been expected.
+The bewildered townsfolk see Aster and the Gray Man dissolve into the morning mist.

-Avery lead the Proceeding in Wren's stead, ten years down the road.
-The Gray Man did not come, however.
-Neither did he the decade after, and soon custom passed to forgotten memory.
+Avery lead the Proceeding in Wren's stead in '76, but the Gray Man did show - nor did he the decade after.
+Soon custom passed to forgotten memory.
 The town stood in prosperity until flash floods of 1866 washed it out to sea.